-The Weka Pass Railway, with almost 13 kilometers of track running through scenic North Canterbury is an ideal location for a wide range of film and television work.
+The Weka Pass Railway, with almost 13 kilometres of track running through scenic North Canterbury is an ideal location for a wide range of film and television work.

 Historic steam locomotive A428 and classic DG class diesel engines are available on site along with a range of rolling stock allowing the creation of period passenger and goods trains.
 With a connection to the Main North line, other locomotives and rolling stock can be sourced from railway societies.

 Along with the beautiful North Canterbury scenery, there are a number of historic buildings that can be used for filming – including the stations at Glenmark (Waipara) and Waikari, the latter including a turntable.
 There is also a depot located in the old Waipara railyard where an engine shed, carriage repair depot and hall are located along with various storage sidings.

 The Weka Pass Railway has a wide range of vehicles can be utilized, or if necessary with a rail network connection other vehicles can be brought in on request.

 The Weka Pass Railway also offers a wide range of backgrounds and scenery for different scenes.
 In summer with dry grass and tussock the scenery could be Africa, Mexico, or Arizona.
 Russia in the winter, or rural England when green.

 With Steam Locomotives and old diesels, any era from the 1800s through to the 1960s and ’70s can be recreated.